The Damage Forrest Galante Has Done to Conservation Biology

 Special #1: Pondicherry shark (Carcharhinus hemiodon)

 The first criterion for a target species should be that it is actually missing, and hasn’t already been rediscovered.
 Unfortunately, the narrative spun as part of Galante’s first Extinct or Alive special, aired during Shark Week 2019, is that the species hadn’t been recorded since the 1970’s.
-And therefore, while Galante himself admits that he didn’t personally rediscover the species, he nonetheless attributes that honour to his wife in a clear case of nepotism.
+And therefore, while Galante himself admits that he didn’t personally rediscover the species, he nonetheless attributes that honour to his wife.
 In his team’s research he has seemingly based the date of the last record on the IUCN RedList entry for the species (Compagno et al., 2003).
 Which is a strange move since he disregards that same source when it says that species he targets as missing have actually been collected many times in recent years and hence are not missing in the first place (see Special #2).

 In 2020, the IUCN RedList re-assessed the species, which was published the following year (Kyne et al., 2021).
-Rather than accepting the 2019 rediscovery of the species as promoted by Galante, the IUCN assessment went in the opposite direction by rejecting the 1979 record of the previous assessment from 2003 (Compagno et al., 2003), and instead notes that all known museum specimens were collected prior to 1960.
+Rather than accepting the 2019 rediscovery of the species as promoted by Galante and the show, the IUCN assessment went in the opposite direction by rejecting the 1979 record of the previous assessment from 2003 (Compagno et al., 2003), and instead notes that all known museum specimens were collected prior to 1960.
 With claimed reports since then (i.e. 1979, 1990's, 2000), including some photographs, being misidentifications or otherwise lacking support:

 "The contemporary range of this species is poorly defined and museum specimens were collected pre-1960.
 There are reports from 1979, the 1990s, and 2000, but none of these could be verified.
 Its identification is problematic, and it is easily confused with a number of other Carcharhinus species (for example, recent putative records from Sri Lanka)."